AromaKitsune/aromakitsune.github.io/pages/3DS-Misc-System-File-Mods.md

 This mod completely removes the profanity filter from the system, allowing you to type profanity words.

-Filter removal mod by [SeanTheGleaming on r/3DSHacks Reddit](https://www.reddit.com/r/3dshacks/comments/w9vmtw).
+Profanity filter removal mod by [SeanTheGleaming on r/3DSHacks Reddit](https://www.reddit.com/r/3dshacks/comments/w9vmtw).

 ### Download: